dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 -   The majority of popular languages are, to a certain degree, [mutually intelligible](https://en.wikipedia.org/wiki/Mutual_intelligibility) with other popular languages.
 In other words, people who have been taught to write and read a subset of popular languages can often read and (sometimes, or to a limited degree) write a distinct subset of popular languages.
 -   Popular languages are almost not mutually intelligible with array languages at all.
 In other words, people who have been taught to write and read popular languages will likely not be able to read array languages and vice versa.

-I believe array languages aren't mutually intelligible with popular languages because, unlike popular languages, array languages use either non-ASCII glyphs or ASCII digraphs for runtime function calls.
+I believe array languages aren't mutually intelligible with popular languages because, unlike popular languages, array languages use either non-ASCII glyphs or ASCII digraphs for built-in function calls.

 Even if a developer of a popular language were interested in learning APL, they may get deterred from continuing to learn because of some difficulties:
 - Every function is called using infix notation and this can make order-of-operations seem inconsistent at times.